yanggautier/exploradome_tangram/README.md

 ```

 ##### On video

 ```bash
 # Run custom yolov4 model on video
 python detect_video.py --weights ./checkpoints/custom-tiny-416 --size 416 --model yolov4 --video ./data/video/tangram_video.mp4 --output ./detections/results.avi --tiny
 ```
 ##### On  webcam

 ```bash
 # Run yolov4 on webcam
 python detect_video.py --weights ./checkpoints/custom-tiny-416 --size 416 --model yolov4 --video 0 --output ./detections/results.avi --tiny
 ```

-##  YoLOv4 Using Tensorflow (tf, .pb model)
+##  YOLOv4 using TensorFlow (tf, .pb model)

-To implement YOLOv4 using TensorFlow, first we convert the yolov4_best.weights into the corresponding TensorFlow model files and then run the model.
+To implement YOLOv4 using TensorFlow, convert the `yolov4_best.weights` into the corresponding TensorFlow model files and then run the model.

-Use data/custom_yolov4.weights et change to custom.weights
+Rename the `yolov4_best.weights` to `custom.weights`

-### Step1 : Convert  darknet yolov4 weights to tensorflow
+### Step 1 : Convert darknet YOLOv4 weights to TensorFlow

 ```bash
 # Convert darknet weights to tensorflow
 # custom yolov4
 # but if you want to use new weights, you will have to use this commande transform them to tensorflow
 python save_model.py --weights ./data/custom.weights --output ./checkpoints/custom-416 --input_size 416 --model yolov4
 ```
-### Step2 : run yolov4 tensorflow model
+### Step 2 : Run yolov4 tensorflow model
 #### On image

 ```bash
 # Run custom yolov4 tensorflow model
 python detect.py --weights ./checkpoints/custom-416 --size 416 --model yolov4 --images ./data/images/car.jpg
 ```
 #### On video

 ```bash
 # Run custom yolov4 model on video
 python detect_video.py --weights ./checkpoints/custom-416 --size 416 --model yolov4 --video ./data/video/tangram_video.mp4 --output ./detections/results.avi
 ```
 #### On webcam

 ```bash
 # Run yolov4 on webcam
 python detect_video.py --weights ./checkpoints/custom-416 --size 416 --model yolov4 --video 0 --output ./detections/results.avi
 ```
-If you want to run yolov3 or yolov3-tiny change ``--model yolov3`` and .weights file in above commands.
+If you want to run yolov3 or yolov3-tiny change ``--model yolov3`` and .weights file in above-mentionned commands.

-<strong>Note:</strong> You can also run the detector on multiple images at once by changing the --images flag like such ``--images "./data/images/kite.jpg, ./data/images/dog.jpg"``
+**>Note** You can also run the detector on multiple images at once by changing the --images flag to ``--images "./data/images/kite.jpg, ./data/images/dog.jpg"``

 ### Results
-#### Result Image(s) (Regular TensorFlow)
+#### Image(s) (TensorFlow)

-You can find the outputted image(s) showing the detections saved within the 'detections' folder.
+You can find the output detections saved in the 'detections' folder.

 #### Pre-trained YOLOv4 Model Example

 <p align="center"><img src="data/helpers/result.png" width="640"\></p>

 #### Custom YOLOv4 Model Example (see video link above to train this model)

 <p align="center"><img src="data/helpers/custom_result.png" width="640"\></p>

 #### Result Video

-Video saves wherever you point --output flag to.
-If you don't set the flag then your video will not be saved with detections on it.
+The output video will be saved wherever the --output flag points to.
+By default (in the absence of a flag), the video will not be saved.

 <p align="center"><img src="data/helpers/demo.gif"\></p>

-## Command Line Args Reference
+## Command line argument references

 ```bash
 save_model.py: